ADicksonLab/wepy/sphinx/source/glossary.rst

       a cycle.

    resampling records
       Records that report on the resampling of walkers i.e. cloning and merging.
+Contains the fields of a decision record.
+A destructured resampling panel.

    resampler records
       Records that report on the state of the resampler itself.

+   resampling step
+      A single cycle of resampling may be broken into several steps that are applied in order.
+A single step is a collection of decision records for each walker in the cohort.
+This, for example, allows for recursive clones, which would be very difficult to encode in a simple decision set.

    resampling panel
       This is the datastructure that describes the full process of